TheTechSearch

 The SE 3 is for iPhone users who want an Apple Watch without spending $400.
 You get the same chip as the Series 10 (one generation back), full app compatibility, and the core health features: heart rate monitoring, fall detection, and crash detection.

-What you lose: always-on display, ECG, blood oxygen, temperature sensing, and blood pressure.
+What you lose: always-on display, ECG, blood oxygen, temperature sensing, and hypertension notifications.
 For most people under 40 with no specific health monitoring needs, those features are nice-to-have rather than must-have.

 Which watch for which person